Nonprofit boards are responsible for a broad spectrum of legal and fiduciary duties.

 4. Providing financial oversight

-Another key board obligation is overseeing your nonprofit’s financial health by:
+Another vital board obligation is overseeing a non-profit’s financial health by:

-- Assessing program costs and monitoring budgeted versus actual amounts
+- Assessing program costs and monitoring budgeted versus actual spend

 - Reviewing statements of financial position, operations and cash flows (preferably monthly) and ensuring tax compliance